PINTO0309/ROIAlign-onnx-modules/README.md

 2. DynamicRoIAlign-ViT ONNX (for example, `dynamic_roi_align_vit_1class.onnx`)

 The script connects detector output to the DynamicRoIAlign `vit_output` input, keeps the detector final output as a graph output in the merged model, and appends filtered detector outputs using `vit_query_indices*`.

+[Here](https://github.com/PINTO0309/ROIAlign-onnx-modules/releases) is a sample ONNX file that merges DynamicROIAlign with ViT.

 ### Basic run